ElektraInitiative/libelektra/doc/dev/algorithm.md

 important issue for `kdbSet()`.
 The design was chosen so that some additional in-memory comparisons are preferred to a suboptimal sequence of `syscalls`.
-The algorithm makes sure that keys are written out only if it is necessary because applications can call `kdbSet()` with an unchanged `KeySet`.
+The algorithm makes sure that keys are written out only if it is necessary, because applications can call `kdbSet()` with an unchanged `KeySet`.
 For the code to decide this, performance is important.